silicon-roundabout-ventures/roundabout-ventures-dashboard/README.md

   - [ x ] Implement caching strategies
 - [  ] Add incremental builds for content updates
 - [ x ] Review centralisation to ensure it's a simple and best practice as possible to edit, read, and use
+- [ x ] Move all the Portfolio and Fund data pulling and procesing to build time (in `src/gatsby-node.js`) to avoid query leakages from graphQL in client-side services

 ## 🎨 Design Inspiration